Kellis

-Ancient Kellis, now known as Ismant el-Kharab (Ismant the ruined), was a village in Upper Egypt during the Hellenistic Period, Roman Period, and Byzantine period.
+Ancient Kellis, now known as Ismant el-Kharab ('Ismant the ruined' in Arabic), was a village in Upper Egypt during the Hellenistic, Roman, and Byzantine periods.
 It was located about 2.5 km east-southeast of present-day Ismant in the Dakhleh Oasis, and about 11 km northeast of Mut (more fully Mut el-Kharab), which is the capital of the oasis.
 In ancient times, Mut was called Mothis, and thus Kellis was in the Mothite nome.